lakinwecker/delila/README.md

 ## Goals

-1. Replace the need for Chesstempo, Chessable, SCID, and Chessbase reader.
+1. Completely Replace the need for Chessabse, SCID, Chessable, Chess position trainer and Chesstempo.
 2. Build a better chess engine designed to aid in learning.
     - Should be faster than stockfish at finding and identifying teachable positions (tactical puzzles, positional motifs)
     - elo is a secondary goal